Policies & Procedures

 Player Skills Assessments & Drafts

 One objective of Orange County Recreation Youth Athletic Leagues is to ensure that each parent, participant, and coach is given the opportunity to participate in a fun, enjoyable, and fair athletic league.
 To this end, most leagues employ an assessment and draft procedure in an effort to distribute players equitably across all teams.
-Assessment times are selected by the participant at the time of registration.
 More information on Skills Assessments and Drafts is available within each program's league rules.
 Contact our office for more information.